 RELATED: Preventing Employee Theft In Your Food Truck

 For a mobile food business, a profit and loss statement is a powerful tool because the key to controlling profits is knowing when you have a financial problem.

 Many food truck owners have made the mistake of handing over their accounting to a friend, family member or try to do it themselves.

 Dealing With The Man

 Between varying regulations, government imposed fees and costs you cannot control; you can only guess what your profits will be.
 Laws governing minimum wage, overtime, benefits, health and safety, licensing and operations and, of course, taxes make each city you operate in your new silent partner.

 For those of you who still feel that venturing into the mobile food industry is the right move…just remember that even if your rolling bistro turns out to be one of the successful, you will still have to run it.
 Make sure that this is what you really want to do and love to do.
-Running a food truck takes time, passion and energy, however if done right, it might just be one of the best decisions you make in your life.
+Start a food truck business and you’ll quickly learn that it takes time, passion and energy, however if done right, it might just be one of the best decisions you make in your life.